Appraisal Information

 Special Notice to Buyers

-When market participants buy a new or existing home, the home then becomes available to be used as a comparable sale within other appraisal reports performed by this appraiser or by any number of other appraisers.
-As a result of the comp photo requirement, new homeowners may see appraisers photograph the front of their new home as a comp, typically from the street.
-This is nothing to be alarmed about, as it is a normal procedure.
+Therefore, if you are buying home, and the transfer is considered arm's length, then your new home may be used as a comp within appraisal reports if it compares to other properties being appraised.
+As a result, new homeowners may see appraisers photograph the front of their home, typically from the street.
+This is nothing to be alarmed about, because as stated above, it is a normal part of the appraisal process.

-Should a comp photo be taken of a new home, it will be used within an appraisal report that will be kept confidential within the lending institution that ordered the appraisal.
-Comps photos are not made public by appraisers.
 It should be noted that appraisers may photograph comps for up to a year after closing, and possibly longer in some cases.

 Special Notice to Those Selling a Home